JunjieWang2019/merge-CCRP-LCP/doc/README.options.md

 Controls the use of RDO and signaling for layer inter mode selection for RAHT.

+### `--rahtAveragePredictionEnabled=0|1`
+Controls the use of transform-domain average prediction with RAHT.

 ### `--rahtModeLevel=INT-VALUE`
 Controls the RAHT level from which the prediction mode is used.

 ### `--rahtUpperModeLevel=INT-VALUE`
 Controls the RAHT upper level from which the prediction mode is signaled.

+### `--rahtUpperModeLevelAverage=INT-VALUE`
+Controls the RAHT upper level to which the prediction is using average prediction.
+It is relative to `rahtModeLevel` and is added to it.

+### `--rahtLowerModeLevelAverage=INT-VALUE`
+Controls the RAHT lower level from which the prediction is using average prediction.
+It is relative to `rahtModeLevel` and is subtracted from it.

 ### `--qp=INT-VALUE`
 Attribute's luma quantization parameter.